man [-] [-adFlrt] [ -M path] [-T macro-package] [-s section] name...

 SGML style sheet and entity definitions directories

 Default search order by section

 See attributes(5) for descriptions of the following attributes:

 The man command is CSI-capable.
 However, some utilities invoked by the man command, namely, troff, eqn, neqn, refer, tbl, and vgrind, are not verified to be CSI-capable.
-Because of this, the man command with the -t option can not handle non-EUC data.
-Also, using the man command to display man pages that require special processing through eqn, neqn, refer, tbl, or vgrind can not be CSI-capable.
+Because of this, the man command with the –t option can not handle non-EUC data.
+Also, using the man command to display manual pages that require special processing through eqn, neqn, refer, tbl, or vgrind can not be CSI-capable.

 The manual is supposed to be reproducible either on a phototypesetter or on an ASCII terminal.
 However, on a terminal some information (indicated by font changes, for instance) is lost.